Mount Panorama Circuit: ATCC sprint rounds

 In addition to the Bathurst 1000, the circuit has hosted seven sprint rounds of the ATCC; in 1966, 1969, 1970, 1972, 1995, 1996, and 2021.
 The 1972 round has been considered one of the greatest races in championship history due to the close battle between Ian Geoghegan's Ford XY Falcon GTHO Phase III and Allan Moffat's Ford Boss 302 Mustang.

 Endurance events

 In more recent years, the circuit has also hosted longer endurance races including the Bathurst 24 Hour (2003–04) and the Bathurst 12 Hour (1991–94, 2007–2020, 2022-) Since 2011, the Bathurst 12 Hour has become a FIA GT3 race, and became a part of the inaugural Intercontinental GT Challenge in 2016.
-The other major event currently held at the circuit is the Bathurst Motor Festival at Easter, which includes the newly launched Bathurst 6 Hour as of 2016.
+The other major event currently held at the circuit is the Bathurst 6 Hour at Easter.

 Other events

 The first motorsport event was a speed hillclimb held from Mountain Straight up to Reid Park.
 This event is still held today as a round of the New South Wales Hillclimb Championship.

 In 2008, the circuit hosted the IGSA Gravity Sports World Championships: skateboard downhill and street luge downhill.
 The race began at Skyline and ended at Conrod Straight.

+Challenge Bathurst is a time attack and track day held since 2016.